ErikSundvall/archie-js/tasks/0001-prd-feature-pack-0001-setup.md

 3. Should setup verification be automated for future use, or is this a one-time manual process?

 4. Are there specific deepwiki queries that should be tested beyond basic connection verification?

+### Answers to open questions (added manually by developer)

+1. rebase/include immediately
+2. Just run the tests and let developer decide any extra testing after task list is finished
+3. one-time in general, but make sure agent from now on knows how it should use the deepwiki MCP and find other documentation in future steps.
+4. no